News & Reviews

 Classic Darwinian theory does not include computers because there were no computers when Darwin did his work.

-He has even helped invent and develop part of the inter net as we know it.
+He has even helped invent and develop part of the inter net and some of our internet-based communications products and markets as we know them.

-His excellent book shows that what we are now learning from computers is directly useful and applicable in looking at the existence and functioning of life.
+This excellent book about Evolution shows that what we are now learning today from computers is directly useful and extremely applicable in looking at the existence and the actual systematic functioning and functionality of life.

-His key and foundational point is that DNA actually is a code.
+His key and foundational point for this book is that DNA actually is a code.

 Where did that DNA code come from?

-The basic Darwinians who understand and who believe strongly in how life evolves tend to be vague about how life began.
-They sometimes say that the universe already existed when life began — for reasons that are generally also not part of the origin of life discussion — and they tend to say that in our particular piece of the universe a combination of chemicals and energy somehow aggregated itself and that aggregation became the very first bit of life.
+Many basic Darwinians who understand and who believe strongly in how life evolves tend to be vague or silent about exactly how life began.
+They tend to agree that the universe already existed when life began — but for reasons that are generally also not linked or connected in any way to the origin of life discussion — and they tend to say that in our particular piece of the universe a combination of chemicals and energy somehow aggregated itself and that serendipitous aggregation in that initial setting became the very first bit of life.

-The believers in the instantaneous and spontaneous aggregation theory then say that time available for that to happen is vast and is almost infinite and the scope of possibilities for aggregations could also be perceived to be almost infinite, and that our good fortune is based on the fact that one of those aggregations not only became alive, it had built into it strands of purposeful chemistry that functioned successfully as early DNA.
+The believers in the instantaneous and spontaneous aggregation theory for life itself then often say that time available for that aggregation to happen is vast and is almost infinite and we know now that there are billions of stars that could have planets, and we can deduce from that reality that the scope of possibilities for aggregations could also be perceived to be almost infinite, and that our good fortune to have life sustained is based on the fact that one of those aggregations not only became alive, it had built into it the actual strands of purposeful chemistry that functioned successfully and directly as early DNA.

-At a purely functional level, we know that there had to be something in that life process containing and performing that particular very first DNA function to cause it to replicate itself or that first spontaneous combination of life would have disappeared.
+At the most purely functional level, we know that there had to be something in that initial life process containing and performing that particular very first essential DNA function to cause it to replicate itself or else that first spontaneous combination of life would have functionally disappeared.

-If that spontaneous creation of what we perceive to be life actually happened an infinite number of times over millions of years, then all of the combinations that did not have that DNA replication function simply disappeared each time they formed.
+If that spontaneous creation of what we perceive to be life has actually happened an infinite number of times over millions of years, then all of the combinations that did not have that DNA replication function and capability built in from the beginning simply disappeared each time they formed.

-Logically and functionally, that might have been the actual path the world was on.
-That could have happened many times over the eons.
-Maybe all but one of those sparks that were circumstantially triggered over the eons disappeared — died, if you will — but we do know, because we, ourselves, do exist today, that one spark that had the structure to propagate itself and then did actually successfully propagate itself, and then life began down the track it is on now.
+Logically and functionally, that might have been the actual path the world has been on.
+That actually could have happened many times over the eons.
+Maybe all but one of those sparks that were circumstantially triggered over the eons disappeared — died, if you will — but we do know, because we know that we, ourselves, do exist today, that one spark that had the structure and the ability to propagate itself and then did actually successfully propagate itself, succeeded in doing exactly that — and then life began down the track it is on now with that explicit capability and functionality to propagate itself embedded in it.

-If that is the path of life here — and many believe that to be an accurate description of the path — then everything we see as forms of life and as species of beings and as categories of organisms has built and continues to build the world we live in today from that foundation.
+If that is the actual path of life here — and many believe that to be an accurate description of the path of life — then everything we see as forms of life and as species of beings and as categories of organisms has built and continues to build the world we live in today from that exact biological foundation and capability.

 I knew that we could accelerate that evolution process hugely in selective ways with various animal husbandry techniques and with skilled and intentional gene selection approaches for our plants and our domestic animals.
 I loved the various breeds of dogs that we invented and then competed with at the Westminster Dog Show.
-Steerage for evolution was clearly possible in domestic settings, but I believed that mother nature used survival of the fittest to engineer species in the wild and I was a solid traditional believer in that basic selection process paradigm.
+Steerage for evolution components was clearly possible in domestic settings, but I believed that mother nature used survival of the fittest to engineer all species in the wild and I was a solid traditional believer in that basic selection process paradigm for explaining life on this planet.

-I had the opportunity to function as the CEO of a small hospital system and then a larger hospital system.
+I had that opportunity mentioned above to function as the CEO of a small hospital system and then a larger hospital system.
 We did some things in those settings to make care better and safer for patients.

-As a believer in classic Darwinism, I saw how hard it was for us to engineer a lower sepsis death rate in our hospitals in an approach that involved changing multiple processes at multiple levels and when I looked at the world all around us, I realized that there were too many inter related and connected things actually happening in the world around us that could not possibly have been created by the slow sieve and the clunky evolution process differentiation tool of relative survival rates for each mutation that anchors Darwinian change.
+As a believer in classic Darwinism, I also saw how hard it was for us to engineer a lower sepsis death rate in our hospitals in an approach that involved changing multiple processes at multiple levels and when I looked at the world all around us, I realized that there were too many inter related and connected things actually happening in the world around us that could not possibly have been created purely and entirely by the slow sieve and the clunky and mathematically and statistically challenged, operationally problematic and very complex evolution process differentiation tool of relative survival rates for each random mutation that very clearly and even rigidly anchors Darwinian change as a process.

 I learned from doing process improvement to save lives in hospitals that it takes extreme intentionality and deliberate design elements to simultaneously link multiple elements of process and care to achieve better patient outcomes in those settings.